Table of Contents

 3. Checking Your Internet Speed

 Your internet contract should spell out a certain speed that you’re meant to receive.
 Higher-tier plans offer faster speeds (and cost more).
-But internet service providers (ISPs) may not be delivering that speed to you at all times; in fact, research shows that 79% of us aren’t getting the speed we pay for.
+But internet service providers (ISPs) may not be delivering that speed to you at all times; in fact, recent research shows that on average, Americans are getting just 32% of the speed they pay for.

 You can test your internet speed with a third-party test site like speedtest.net, though many ISPs have their own proprietary speed tests.
 If you discover that you’re not getting anything close to the speed your contract stipulates, you may want to call customer service to demand a discount or faster speeds.
 Some providers may even offer a bill credit for the time you paid for higher speeds but didn’t receive them.